jpoehls/bible-metadata/README.md

 - Added `TotalVerses` and `WordCountKjv` calculated from `Verses.csv` in same repository.
 - Added `ReadingTimeInSecondsKjvScourby` calculated from the KJV narrated by Alexander Scourby (Voice Only, MP3).

-### ProfGrantHorner_Books.csv
+### ProfGrantHorner.csv

-Same as `Books.csv` but with an additional `ListID` column that cooresponds to the lists in Professor Grant Horner's Bible Reading System.
+Groups books into lists according to Professor Grant Horner's Bible Reading System.

-### ProfGrantHorner_Lists.csv

-Lists and total chapter counts based on Professor Grant Horner's Bible Reading System.

 # Codegen